software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

   });
 ```

-The `fetch` function returns a [Promise](https://javascript.info/promise-basics) object.
-The promise resolves a `Response` object, which contains the response from the server.
-The response's JSON payload can be parsed into JavaScript objects using the `response.json()` method.

 The default request method is GET.
 We can use a different request method, such as POST, by providing addional options for the `fetch` call:

 ```js